 These functions allow you to extract the labels from a

-object.
-The function labels
+tskrr object.
+The function labels and the

-are aliases and do the exact same
+function dimnames are aliases and do the exact same

 thing.
-The functions rownames
+The functions rownames and colnames work like

 you would expect.
 Note that contrary to the latter two, labels

-.
+will never return NULL.
 If no labels are found, it will construct

-labels using the prefixes defined in the argument prefix
+labels using the prefixes defined in the argument prefix.

 # S3 method for tskrr